We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Chizarira shares a reputation with Gonarezhou as a true wilderness area.
 Its name derives from the Tonga word sijalila (‘great barrier’), a reference to the mighty and near-vertical 500m Zambezi Escarpment.
 The park encompasses no fewer than seven ecological zones, ranging from lowveld valley vegetation to highveld broadleaf woodland.
 From the escarpment the Zambezi valley floor extends southwards through rolling hills and valleys to merge with the low-lying Busi region.
-Springs and seeps provide water and surprisingly lush pockets of vegetation between ridges of mountain acacia and the red-plumed Prince-of-Wales Feathers plant, often cultivated for its edible seeds.
+Springs and seeps provide water and surprisingly lush pockets of vegetation between ridges of mountain acacia and the red-plumed Prince-of-Wales feathers plant, often cultivated for its edible seeds.
 Down on the floodplain you’ll find a remarkable similarity to Mana Pools, with towering evergreens and lush vegetation surrounding deep pans.

-Finally, this quiet and somewhat cash-starved park gained an unfortunate reputation as a free-for-all for poachers.
-As in Gonarezhou, this has left the elephants in a pretty aggressive frame of mind, so they should be treated with even more caution than those in Hwange and Mana Pools.
+Finally, in times past, this quiet and somewhat cash-starved park gained an unfortunate reputation as a free-for-all for poachers.
+While the anti-poaching work is beginning to have a positive effect, the remaining elephants remain in a pretty aggressive frame of mind, so they should be treated with even more caution than those in Hwange and Gonarezhou.
+Much of the other wildlife is skittish and fearful.
 There used to be a large population of black rhino here but after most had been poached the few remaining individuals were captured and relocated to Matusadona.

 While this is not yet a park with heavy concentrations of game, there are good populations of leopard, lion and hyena, and plenty of food for them in the form of buffalo, impala, tsessebe, sable, kudu, roan and other buck.
-The park also features high on the list for enthusiastic birdwatchers, who come here to find, amongst its estimated 368 species, African broadbill, yellow-spotted nicator, Livingstone’s flycatcher and emerald cuckoo.
-The rare Taita falcon has been seen flying and roosting around the cliffs in the escarpment area, and it’s in the forested parts of the park near the entrance gate that the brilliantly colourful yet inconspicuous Angola or African pitta, almost a holy grail for birders, has occasionally been seen hopping around in the undergrowth.
-So Chizarira’s real strength is as a destination for hikers and others who want to experience one of southern Africa’s rapidly dwindling, truly wild and rugged places.
+The park also features high on the list for enthusiastic birdwatchers, who come here to find, among its estimated 368 species, African broadbill, yellow-spotted nicator, Livingstone’s flycatcher and emerald cuckoo.
+The rare Taita falcon has been seen flying and roosting around the cliffs in the escarpment area, and it’s in the forested parts of the park near the entrance gate that the brilliantly colourful yet inconspicuous African pitta, almost a holy grail for birders, has occasionally been seen hopping around in the undergrowth.
+All in all, Chizarira’s real strength is as a destination for hikers and others who want to experience one of southern Africa’s rapidly dwindling, truly wild and rugged places.